What is conjunctivitis?

 Will my dog recover from conjunctivitis?

-Most dogs have an excellent prognosis in most cases of conjunctivitis.
-Severe, chronic, or recurrent conjunctivitis may have a guarded prognosis, depending on the definitive diagnosis.
+Most cases of conjunctivitis have a very good prognosis.
+Severe, chronic, or recurrent conjunctivitis may have a guarded prognosis, depending on the diagnosis.
 Conditions such as KCS and immune-mediated disorders may require lifelong therapy.
+If a surgical condition is identified and treated, prognosis is excellent; however, if surgery is not pursued, then long-term complications can occur.